linrongbin16/fzfx.nvim/README.md

 require('fzfx').setup(option)
 ```

-The `option` is an optional lua table that override the default options:
+The `option` is an optional lua table that override the default options.

+### Defaults

 ```lua
 local Defaults = {